 Playhouse Square strives to offer barrier-free access to performances and events.
 Guest safety and comfort is important to us.
 Details of the accessibility services we provide are below.
-Should you have any additional questions or need assistance, please send an email to [email protected] or call Tonia Brown at 216-640-8871.
+Should you have any additional questions or need assistance, please send an email to email@example.com or call 216-241-6000.

 There are designated seats in each theater for guests who require accessible seating.
-When inquiring about availability, please let the ticket representative know that you require accessible seating accommodations.
-Purchases may be made online at playhousesquare.org, over the phone (call 866-546-1353 or 216-771-8403) or in person at the Playhouse Square Ticket Office.
-Accessible seating is limited and a request for accessible seating does not guarantee availability.
+Please let the ticket representative know that you require accessible seating accommodations when inquiring about availability.
+Purchases may be made online at playhousesquare.org, over the phone at 216-241-6000, or in person at the Playhouse Square Box Office.
+Accessible seating is limited, and a request for accessible seating does not guarantee availability.
 Guests must use their own wheelchairs or scooters.

-Each wheelchair accessible seat includes the option to purchase at least one (1) companion seat immediately adjacent to the wheelchair location and, subject to availability at the time of purchase, up to a total of three (3) additional companion seats in the same row.
+Each wheelchair-accessible seat includes the option to purchase at least one (1) companion seat immediately adjacent to the wheelchair location and, subject to availability at the time of purchase, up to three (3) additional companion seats in the same row.
 If additional companion seats are not available at the time of the purchase, every effort will be made to locate them as close to the accessible and first companion seats as possible.

 We reserve the right to address fraudulent purchases or requests for accessible seats to the extent provided by the law including asking the purchaser if they, or someone for whom they are purchasing, have a mobility disability that requires the use of an accessible seat.
 ADA ticket fraud includes, but is not limited to, the misrepresentation of a disability.
 Management reserves the right to take appropriate action regarding misrepresentation which may result in relocation or revocation of tickets.